embvm/embvm-core/docs/development/developer_guide.md

 Even so, consistency isn't a standalone virtue - it's only a magnifier.
 If you consistently pay your bills on time, it's good for your credit rating.
 If you're a consistent liar, it's bad for your relationships.
 Consistency makes good actions better or bad actions worse.

 Consistency reduces flexibility, which can be undesirable.
-The balance between consistency and flexbility should be evaluated on a case-by-case basis.
+The balance between consistency and flexibility should be evaluated on a case-by-case basis.

 #### Names and Types